Modifying an Existing Training Plan

 Please Note: It is strongly recommended that you return to the Settings tab to uncheck the "Allow changes to training plan properties to affect all enrolled Learners" box after you have made and saved changes to your training plan.

-Adding or Removing Modules from a Training Plan
+Adding or Removing Modules from an existing Training Plan

-Any changes that are made to a module associated with a training plan will show up for any actively enrolled Learners.
+Any changes that are made to a module associated with a training plan will show up for any actively enrolled Learners (Learners enrolled before or after the change is implemented) .
 If a Learner completes all of the modules within a non-recurring training plan, any changes to one of the modules will not appear for that Learner.
 On the other hand, a Learner who has not completed the training plan will be impacted by the changes to the training plan.

 If you remove a module from the training plan, the module will be automatically removed from the profiles of all associated Learners.
 Keep in mind that if the Learner has the same module assigned through a different training plan, they will still see the module on their transcript available to take.